TUNSA-Space-Robotics/tunsa-sr-f1tenth/README.md

 ## Project Overview

-The project spanned from August 27, 2022, to December 7, 2022, when a dedicated team worked collaboratively to conceptualize, develop, and validate innovative solutions for autonomous vehicle navigation.
+The project spanned from August 27, 2022, to December 7, 2022.
+A dedicated team worked collaboratively to conceptualize, develop, and validate innovative solutions for autonomous vehicle navigation.
 Each team member played a pivotal role in critical design decisions, algorithm development, and experimentation phases.

 ## Technical Details